bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/program-interface-activity.rst

    since it has become very easy to create and call your own Java classes from IvyScript.
-However, the PI element still provides a standardized interface to a third party Java class and can provide a custom made editor for parametrization.
+However, the PI element still provides a standardized interface to a third party Java class and can provide a custom made editor for parameterization.

 Inscription